MicrosoftDocs/azure-docs/articles/cognitive-services/QnAMaker/Tutorials/create-faq-bot-for-multiple-domains.md

 * FAQ bot for employees across multiple departments such as HR, Marketing, Engineering, Sales, etc.
 * FAQ bot for customers that are looking for information across multiple product categories.

-Many a times, users would have similar questions but on a different domain.
 You can design your bot to handle queries across multiple domains with QnA Maker in the following ways:

-* Create a single knowledge base and tag QnA pairs categorically with metadata.
+* Create a single knowledge base and tag QnA pairs into distinct domains with metadata.
 * Create a separate knowledge base for each domain.
-* Create a separate resource per domain.
+* Create a separate QnA Maker resource per domain.

-### Create a single knowledge base and tag QnA pairs categorically with metadata
+### Create a single knowledge base and tag QnA pairs into distinct domains with metadata.

 The content authors can use documents/URLs to extract QnAs or add custom QnAs to the knowledgebase.
-In order to group these QnAs by a category, you can add [metadata](../How-To/query-knowledge-base-with-metadata.md) to the QnA pairs.
+In order to group these QnAs into specific domains or categories, you can add [metadata](../How-To/query-knowledge-base-with-metadata.md) to the QnA pairs.

+Take for example

-Let's say are trying to create a Knowledgebase
+are trying to create a Knowledgebase

-Adding metadata to the knowlegdebase helps you add categories to the QnA pairs.
-However, to restrict the system to search for a response across a particluar category of QnA pairs, you would need to pass that category as a strict filter in the generate Answer API.
+Adding metadata to the knowlegdebase helps you define distinct domains for the QnA pairs.
+However, to restrict the system to search for a response across a particluar domain you would need to pass that domain as a strict filter in the generate Answer API.

 The GenerateAnswer URL has the following format: